 No one has favorited this theater yet

-The Royal Duchess Theatre was located on Balham Hill at the corner of Yukon Road.
-Due to its position at the northern end of the High Road on Balham Hill, it was actually more in South Clapham, rather than Balham.
+The Royal Duchess Theatre was located on Balham Hill at the corner of Yukon Road in the southwest London inner-city district of Balham, although due to its position at the northern end of the High Road on Balham Hill, it was actually more in South Clapham, rather than Balham.